Buy Curious

 By Jennifer White Karp |

 The NYC rental market is typically competitive—there are always way more renters than buyers here.
-Even potential buyers are holding off making a move amid economic uncertainty and rising mortgage rates.
-Instead, they are parking themselves in the rental market—and willing to pay more for rentals.
+And many potential buyers find themselves renting now: They are holding off making a move amid still-high mortgage rates and are willing to pay more for rentals.

-But be aware: Changes to New York’s rent laws—which impact rent-stabilized as well as market-rate apartments—have transformed renting for renters and landlords alike, and mean that you’ll need to weigh the cost of property ownership with more caution.
+But be aware: Changes to New York State's rent laws, which impact rent-stabilized as well as market-rate apartments, have transformed renting for renters and landlords alike, and mean you'll need to weigh the cost of ownership with more caution.
+And recently passed Good Cause eviction legislation now protects some market-rate renters from big rent hikes.

 Common FAQs about buying a rental property

-In this edition of Brick Underground's Buy Curious, Julia Hoagland, a broker at Compass, and Erin Wheelock, an agent at Keller Williams New York City, explained how to buy an apartment to rent out, including where you should look, what apartment size to consider, and how much you can expect to take in each month.
+In this edition of Brick Underground's Buy Curious, Julia Hoagland, a broker at Compass, and Erin Wheelock, an agent at Keller Williams NYC, explained how to buy an apartment to rent out, including where you should look, what apartment size to consider, and how much you can expect to take in each month.

 The proposition: